 The Group's financial assets are classified into one of the three categories, including financial assets at fair value through profit or loss ("FVTPL"), loans and receivables and available-for-sale financial assets.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
-All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
-Regular way purchases or sales are purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.
+All regular way purchases or sales of financial assets that require delivery of assets within the time frame established by regulation or convention in the marketplace.